 Understanding early indicators for diabetes in young healthy adults

-Dr Chris Shaw is working to identify diabetes risk in its earliest stages, in a project funded by the Diabetes Australia Research Program.
+Associate Professor Chris Shaw explored diabetes risk in its earliest stages, in a project funded by the Diabetes Australia Research Program.

-A team of researchers led by Dr Shaw noticed that a proportion of healthy, young individuals have high insulin levels in the blood, even though they are not obese, have normal blood glucose levels and are free from existing metabolic disease.
+A team of researchers led by Associate Professor Shaw noticed that a proportion of healthy, young individuals have high insulin levels in the blood, even though they are not obese, have normal blood glucose levels and are free from existing metabolic disease.

-“We want to understand why certain individuals have these high insulin levels despite being otherwise healthy, and investigating what impact high insulin levels have on the body’s tendency to store fat, gain weight and their risk of developing diabetes and other diseases in the future,” he explained.
+“We wanted to understand why certain individuals have these high insulin levels, despite being otherwise healthy, and investigating what impact high insulin levels have on the body’s tendency to store fat, gain weight and their risk of developing diabetes and other diseases in the future,” he explained.

-For the project, Dr Shaw plans to screen 100 non-obese people aged 18 to 35 years using an oral glucose tolerance test.
+For the project, Associate Professor Shaw screened several hundred non-obese people aged 18 to 35 years using an oral glucose tolerance test.
 This test is used clinically to screen for the presence of diabetes, or diabetes risk, and will identify those individuals with normal blood glucose levels.

-From this initial screen, Dr Shaw will identify two groups – those with normal insulin levels and those with high insulin levels in the blood.
+From this initial screen, Associate Professor Shaw identified two groups – those with normal insulin levels and those with high insulin levels in the blood.

-“We will then examine their ability to secrete insulin and to explore the impact this has on the body’s tissues, in particular their fat stores,” Dr Shaw said.
+He then examined their ability to secrete insulin and explored the impact this had on the body’s tissues, particularly, their fat stores.

-“Our work is significant as we think individuals with high insulin levels are at the earliest stages of diabetes, which may not become apparent until many years into the future,” Dr Shaw said.
+“Our work is significant as we think individuals with high insulin levels are at the earliest stages of diabetes, which may not become apparent until many years into the future,” Associate Professor Shaw said.

-Dr Shaw said information gleaned from the study could potentially be used to identify and treat individuals before diabetes and related chronic diseases fully develop, ultimately lowering the incidence and impact of these diseases.
+Associate Professor Shaw aims to use information gleaned from the study to identify and treat individuals before diabetes and related chronic diseases fully develop, ultimately lowering the incidence and impact of these diseases.